-Depending on the breed and size of the dog and any other pre-existing conditions, your vet may recommend you bring your pup in to be checked.
-For some larger breeds or otherwise healthy animals, your vet will likely instruct you to keep a close eye out for signs of trouble, such as issues with the digestive system.
-For example, suppose you notice your pet not wanting to eat, acting lethargic, or experiencing vomiting or diarrhea.
-In that case, this is a cause for concern and a reason to take him into the vet’s office.
+Depending on the breed and size, as well as if a dog suffers pre-existing conditions, your vet may recommend you to bring your pup in to be checked.
+For some larger breeds or otherwise healthy animals, your vet will likely instruct you to keep an eye out for signs of trouble, such as issues with the digestive system.
+For example, if you notice your pet not wanting to eat, acting lethargic, or experiencing vomiting or diarrhea, these are causes for concern and enough reasons to take him into the vet’s office.
 Most symptoms will occur within four hours of ingestion, so be especially vigilant during this time.

 What Can My Vet Do if My Dog Ate a Stick of Butter?

 If the dog ate a large amount of butter, your veterinarian might have to induce vomiting to reduce any adverse impact to the animal’s digestive system and hopefully avoid a more severe issue like pancreatitis.